calehoughton/slidingwindowtutorial/README.md

 I am using data from the Phenoweb transect (see https://phenoweb.org) to look at when and how temperature affects the timing of the spring caterpillar peak and blue tit breeding.
-The data includes 44 sites sampled over 8 years, so we’ll need to think about pseudoreplication as well.
+The data includes 44 sites sampled over 8 years.

 Here I: